kct2020/goutpal-com-skeleventy/site/blog/what-is-best-for-gout/index.md

 <h2 id="best">Best Treatment for Gout</h2>

-Currently, the best treatment for gout is described in national guidelines[ref USA, UK, Europe, Japan].
+Currently, the best treatment for gout is described in national guidelines.
+Especially in USA, UK, Europe, and Japan.
 As most of my readers are American, I focus on the ACR guidelines.
 So throughout this website, I:
 - Explain the roles of patient and physician in the guidelines.
 - Encourage patients to discuss and decide their options from the guidelines.
 - Provide alternative views where people want to work with Dietitians or Complementary and Integrative Gout Therapists.